DarthMike/darthmike.github.io/source/_posts/2014-12-20-a-tale-of-categories-and-extensions.markdown

 }
 ```
 ##UI styling
-Instead of relying on a gigantic stylesheet-type file, where all appearance setup is made, you can use extensions specific to your application to style UI components:
+Instead of relying on a gigantic stylesheet-type file, where all appearance setup is made, you can use extensions specific to your application to style UI components.
+Here I use the previous pattern of adopting a protocol in an extension:

 ```swift
 //Protocol in MyApplicationStyles.swift